Collective relaxation dynamics in a three-dimensional lattice glass model

 In conclusion, our results establish that, differently from all other classes of lattice models for glassy dynamics, the $3d$ lattice glass model studied here displays thermodynamic and dynamic properties that compare favorably with atomistic glass-formers, with growing static point-to-set and four-point dynamic lengthscales.
-While static and dynamic fluctuations appear to be strongly coupled, the relaxation dynamics is nevertheless different from the RFOT description invoking cooperative relaxation events.
+While static and dynamic fluctuations appear to be strongly coupled, the relaxation dynamics is nevertheless different from the RFOT theory description invoking cooperative relaxation events.
 Instead, while the system genuinely approaches a random first-order transition, it also leaves behind a small population of weakly constrained particles forming emergent quasiparticles whose fast propagation slowly relaxes the entire system eventually at large times.
-These quasiparticles thus resemble the dynamic defects ruling the relaxation of kinetically constrained models, or those emerging from the specific interactions of plaquette models.
+These quasiparticles thus resemble the dynamic defects {postulated in kinetically constrained models,} or those emerging from the specific interactions of plaquette models.
 They also lead to signatures at intermediate timescales that are reminiscent of recent findings in atomistic models~\cite{Scalliet2022,Guiselin2022}.

-While the details of the emerging quasiparticles may be specific to the studied model, the recent body of results regarding glassy dynamics at very low temperatures supports the generic conclusion that cooperative events from statically correlated domains are preempted by faster relaxation events involving localized regions acting as facilitating defects.
-Future studies should aim at widening the validity of this conclusion across a broader range of models (including molecular systems) and spatial dimensions, and study the fate of models even closer to the putative ideal glass transition where cooperative events could finally become dynamically relevant.
+{While details of the emergent quasiparticles and dynamical defects may be specific to our model, the physical picture emerging from our study appears generic.
+It is consistent with the recent body of results regarding glassy dynamics at very low temperatures and it supports the generic conclusion that cooperative events from statically correlated domains are preempted by faster relaxation events involving localized regions acting as facilitating defects \cite{Mishra2014,Scalliet2022,Nishikawa2022}.
+Our results provide a unified picture for glassy dynamics near the glass transition where facilitated dynamics takes place near localized regions, whose temperature evolution is strongly connected to emerging static correlations.
+We hope that future studies will confirm the validity of these conclusions across a broader range of models (including molecular systems) and spatial dimensions, and study the fate of models even closer to the putative ideal glass transition where cooperative events could finally become dynamically relevant.}

 \acknowledgments

 We thank P.~Charbonneau, A.~Ikeda, H.~Ikeda, J.~Takahashi, H.~Yoshino, and F.~Zamponi for useful discussions.
 Y.N. acknowledges support from JSPS KAKENHI (Grant No.~22K13968), L.B.'s work is supported by a grant from the Simons Foundation (\#454933).